-Whether you’re coming off a few months out of the gym or a more extended gym hiatus, the best at-home workouts will help you drop weight, build muscle, and avoid those recurring monthly gym fees.
+Whether you’re a novice to working out or a seasoned athlete, the best at-home workouts can help you drop weight, build muscle, and avoid those recurring monthly gym fees.
 So if you’re looking for a fresh fitness start, our compilation of strength and cardio moves for home workouts will help you get shredded in between your couch and coffee table.

 We’ve put together an easy at-home workout comprised of 20 strength and cardio moves that can be performed in your living room, in less than 30 minutes.
 Doing these exercises at home will tone your weak spots, get your blood flowing and heart pumping, and allow you to supervise (at least in theory) your kids nearby while you’re at it.
 String together the following in an order of your choosing and keep at it.

 Easy At-Home Workouts to Build Core Strength

 Sit-Ups.
 Basic, but effective.
 Lie on your back with knees bent, engage your abs to lift your shoulders from the ground and close to your thighs, hold for a second, and return to start.
-Aim for 20, and work your way up to 50 once you’re a pro.
-For maximum effect, do not tuck your feet under a chair or table for assistance.
+Aim for 20 reps, and work your way up to 50 once you’re a pro.
+For maximum effect, don’t tuck your feet under a chair or table for assistance.

 Crunches.
 These bite-sized versions of the whole enchilada isolate smaller, deeper abdominal muscles in their motion.
 Lie on your back with knees bent, engage your abs to lift your shoulders to about 30 degrees from the ground, hold for a second, and return to start.
 Shoot for three sets of 20.

 Bicycles.
-Lie on your back feet in the air, knees bent.
+Lie on your back, feet in the air, knees bent.
 Place your hands behind your head.
-Begin vigorously pumping your legs in the classic bicycle motion for one minute.
+Vigorously pump your legs in the classic bicycle motion for one minute.

 Planks.
 Hands down the best overall bodyweight toning move you can do.
 Rest on your elbows and toes, keeping your back and legs straight.
 Hold for one minute.